chrisdrappier/chrisdrappier.github.io/_posts/2017-12-17-seven-days-fulltiming.md

 ## Unexpected Costs : $737.13

 I knew I was going to need to get a bigger propane tank because the two 7 gallon tanks that came with the fifth-wheel lasted about 4 days.
 So, I called a local propane service company and they brought out a 100 gallon tank that I rent from them and they keep full.
-I didn't realize i was going to have to pay for all of the propane in the tank up front, so that bill was $187.13
+I didn't realize I was going to have to pay for all of the propane in the tank up front, so that bill was $187.13.

 Then my furnace goes out!
 Actually burns out.
 Luckily it didn't burn down the trailer.
 The guy that came to fix it showed me a place where it charred some of the floor because the temperature regulator burned out, and the heat just kept running.
 Fortunately, another part failed and the gas turned off before it got any worse.
-The temperature regulator and the blower motor for the furnace is going to cost me $550 including parts and labor to replace.
+The temperature regulator and the blower motor for the furnace will cost me $550 including parts and labor to replace.

 ## Number of showers : 2